 Canon M100 versus Canon M6

-The Canon EOS M100 and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in August 2017 and February 2017.
+The Canon EOS M100 and the Canon EOS M6 are two digital cameras that were announced, respectively, in August 2017 and February 2017.
 Both the M100 and the M6 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The physical size and weight of the Canon M100 and the Canon M6 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M100 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon M100 and the Canon M6 is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is somewhat larger (5 percent) than the Canon M100.
 Moreover, the M6 is markedly heavier (29 percent) than the M100.
 In this context, it is worth noting that neither the M100 nor the M6 are weather-sealed.